 - Analyse their leave patterns to establish if anyone is abusing their leave

 - Hold a meeting with your employee to talk about their absenteeism.
-Make sure you talk about how they can rectify their behavior.
+Make sure you talk about how they can rectify their behaviour.

-- Monitor your employer to see if there’s improvement in their behavior
+- Monitor your employer to see if there’s improvement in their behaviour

 - If your employee still insists to take time off work without following the correct procedure, you can take progressive disciplinary action.
 For instance, in the form of a warning.